92JBach/pluralize/README.md

 This is my simple solution to the common issue of formatting numbers into sentences such that making them plural is a nessecity.
 While you could easily use an if statement, this allows for much more use cases.
 It all started with [this](https://stackoverflow.com/questions/53589770/making-sentence-word-plural-based-on-value) question on stackoverflow.

+Currently this is only for python 3.6+ as it uses [f-strings](https://www.python.org/dev/peps/pep-0498/)

 **Output a simple number** (deleted) **to user readable format**

 deleted = 2